 There are a number of qualifying factors that are important to note in regard to this case example.
 Prior to the intervention, Hector reported a high level of readiness to change which likely contributed to his positive outcomes.
 Although it is not possible to disentangle the effects of self-affirmation from Hector's overall readiness to change, we speculate that individuals with lower readiness levels might respond positively to a self-affirmation intervention like CAMI.
 It is possible that augmenting affirmations may increase hope and optimism for change by reminding people of their resources, strengths, and unique worth (Ehret & Sherman, 2018).
-Consequently, people with lower readiness to change may feel more motivated to change affirmation can lead to increases in intentions to change health behaviors (see meta-analysis Ehret et al., 2015; Sweeney & Moyer, 2015).
+Consequently, people with lower readiness to change may feel more motivated to change after being affirmed; this remains an open question but is supported by studies showing that affirmation can lead to increases in intentions to change health behaviors (see meta-analysis Ehret et al., 2015; Sweeney & Moyer, 2015).
 It is noteworthy that in the general sample, the average readiness to change was only 6 out of 10 prior to receiving CAMI.